metagenlab/zAMP/docs/_build/html/_sources/pages/ref_DB_preprocessing.rst.txt

 ************************************************************************
 Rational:
 ************************************************************************
-After processing of the reads by a metagenomic pipeline, we expect amplicon sequences (OTUs or ASVs) to be assigned to the lowest possible taxonomic level (Species).
-However, all species cannot be differentiated without ambiguities based on short amplicon sequences.
-Thus, it is expected for some species to have more or less exactly the same sequence on the studied gene, and even more on the short fragment amplified and sequenced in amplicon-based metagenomics.
-Furthermore, the classifiers included in RSP4ABM (original RDP [1]_, RDP integrated in Qiime [2]_ and Decipher IDTAXA [3]_) all have specific formatting requirements and the two last require an initial training.
+After processing of sequencing reads by a metagenomic pipeline, we expect amplicon sequences (OTUs or ASVs) to be assigned to the lowest possible taxonomic level (species).
+However, it is expected for some species to have more or less exactly the same sequence on the gene used as marker.
+Thus, all species cannot be differentiated without ambiguities based on marker genes, and that even more on the short fragment amplified and sequenced in amplicon-based metagenomics.

+The classifiers included in RSP4ABM (original RDP [1]_, RDP integrated in Qiime [2]_ and Decipher IDTAXA [3]_) all have specific formatting requirements and the two last require an initial training.

 Thus, to improve the taxonomic classification and to adapt the format of the provided reference database to these multiple classifiers, RSP4ABM includes a dedicated reference database preprocessing workflow.

 ************************************************************************
 Working principle: